HousedHorse/bumble-auto-swiper/README.md

 ## Requirements

-If you follow the install instructions, these should be installed automatically.

 - Python3

+If you follow the install instructions, these should be installed automatically:

 - Selenium 3.141.0
 - urllib 1.24.1